 Why choose this course?

-- Study on a course commissioned by Health Education England (HEE) that is designed to meet the requirements of the national curriculum for cognitive behavioural therapy (CBT) in the context of long-term persistent and distressing health conditions (Improving Access to Psychological Therapies (IAPT), 2017).
+- Study on a course commissioned by Health Education England (HEE) that is designed to meet the requirements of the national curriculum for cognitive behavioural therapy (CBT) in the context of long-term persistent and distressing health conditions (NHS Talking Therapies).

-- Develop the skills, knowledge and competencies required to assess, formulate and treat patients who are presenting with a variety of long-term conditions in a high-intensity IAPT context using CBT.
+- Develop the skills, knowledge and competencies required to assess, formulate and treat patients who are presenting with a variety of long-term conditions in NHS Talking Therapies context using CBT.